fy-meng/mactype-sfpro-pingfang/README.md

 ## Known Issues

+- After enabling MacType's font substitution, Window's font fallback won't work anymore.
+This causes some glyphs such as characters from other languages to be rendered as squares.
+The [solution](https://github.com/snowie2000/mactype/issues/576) is to use FontLink in the registry rather than font substitution but currently I could not get it to work;
 - Some applications such as Discord, if set to launch on startup, its rendering will not be altered by MacType.
 Currently I'm disabling launch on startup for those applications;
 - Even handled by MacType, Discord doesn't seem to be using PingFang for Simplified Chinese, but at least there's no SimSun or Meiryo in the mix and I'm happy with the experience for now;
 - In browesers such as Firefox, if set the default font to SFPFSC, it will not rendering in SFPFSC, but rather fallback everything to Traditional Chinese.
 It's probably due to some errors when I merge the font, but I cannot figure out the problem at the moment.